 1400.610 STUDENT HOLIDAYS FOR FAITH OR CONSCIENCE PROCEDURE

-Students must coordinate an absence with the chief academic officer (vice president of instruction) at least two-weeks prior to the desired absence, unless the purpose of the absence was not known until later.
+In accordance with RCW 1.16.050 and RCW 28B.137.010, students must coordinate an absence with the chief academic officer (vice president of instruction) at least two-weeks prior to the desired absence, unless the purpose of the absence was not known until later.
 All requests for authorized absences under this policy must be in writing and contain a concise explanation of how the requested holiday is related to a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church, or religious organization.

 All absences under this policy must be approved by the chief academic officer in advance of the absence.
 The college will not authorize an absence for a student after the absence occurs absent compelling circumstances.